Thursday, March 31, 2016

 A couple of days ago I read in some folk's blog about how he'd read a study that said the cost of raising a child was around $250,000.00.
 He scoffed at the number as if the only cost was clothes, food and a roof.
 And besides, once they were "of age" they were on their own.

 After listening to the two women above and this one here (from over two years ago in Tonopah) I couldn't keep myself from weighing in.
 I'd recently watched the DVD about Marta Becket, the dancer-painter-actor-choreographer who bought the Amargosa Hotel & Theater in Death Valley Junction in 1967 and who, at age 91, still lives there now.
-I was raised by a musician and a painter both of whom loved to dance.
-I know the power of the arts to imbue magic and meaning.
+I was raised by a musician and a painter both of whom loved to dance; I know the power of the arts to imbue magic and meaning.

 The blogger, who has two youngsters age 5 and 7 (or thereabouts) had yet to encounter anything beyond the necessities and couldn't IMAGINE spending that much on child-rearing.
-I know you're "the choir" but if you're like me you never tire of nodding with smug satisfaction (I had my vasectomy when I was 22.) that you DIDN'T have children.
+I know you're (dear Reader) "the choir" but if you're like me you never tire of nodding with smug satisfaction (I had my vasectomy when I was 22.) that you DIDN'T have children.

 Bear with me as I rant about children.
 I posted the comment below to their blog, but it didn't pass muster for public consumption; too long, no doubt.
 Reading it, I'm reminded of my heritage and how we Deutschlanders love to go on at length.
-Hopefully, you too can smile, as they do in Whitehorse, the capitol of the Yukon, (where they fly in 300 Germans a day straight from Frankfurt) and say, "Just ignore them; they can't help it."
+Hopefully, you too can smile, as they do in Whitehorse, the capital of the Yukon, (where they fly in 300 Germans a day straight from Frankfurt) and say, "Just ignore them; they can't help it."

 So I wrote: